gerritgr/gerritgr.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Dr. rer. nat., M. Sc., Postdoc at <a href='https://www.dfki.de/web'>DFKI</a>.
-Saarbrücken and Kaiserslautern.
+Saarbrücken and <a href='https://datasciapps.de/author/gerrit-gro%C3%9Fmann/'>Kaiserslautern</a>.
 Germany.

 profile:
   align: right